Mountain Meadows Massacre and Mormon theology: Utah Territory's political structure during massacre

-Brigham Young envisioned a Mormon domain, called the State of Deseret, spanning from the Salt Lake Valley to the Pacific Ocean, and so he sent church leaders to establish colonies far and wide.
-These colonies were governed by Mormon officials under Brigham Young's mandate to enforce "God's law" by "lay[ing] the ax at the root of the tree of sin and iniquity", while preserving individual rights.
+Brigham Young envisioned a Mormon domain, called the State of Deseret, spanning from the Salt Lake Valley to the Pacific Ocean and so he sent church leaders to establish colonies far and wide.
+The colonies were governed by Mormon officials under Young's mandate to enforce "God's law" by "lay[ing] the ax at the root of the tree of sin and iniquity" and preserving individual rights.
 Despite the distance to these outlying colonies, local Mormon leaders received frequent visits from church headquarters, and were under Young's direct doctrinal and political control.
 Mormons were taught to obey the orders of their priesthood leaders, as long as they coincided with LDS gospel principles.
 Young's view of theocratic enforcement included a death penalty for such sins as theft.
 However, there are no documented cases showing that such threats were ever enforced as actual policy, and there were no accusations of thievery against the Baker–Fancher party.
-Mormon leaders taught the doctrine of blood atonement, in which Mormon "covenant breakers" could in theory gain their exaltation in heaven by having "their blood spilt upon the ground, that the smoke thereof might ascend to heaven as an offering for their sins".
-More clearly stated, this doctrine holds that capital punishment is requisite for offenses of murder.
-Mormon leaders stated that this practice was not yet "in full force", but the time was "not far distant" when Mormons would be sacrificed out of love to ensure their eternal reward.
+Mormon leaders taught the doctrine of blood atonement, in which Mormon "covenant breakers" could in theory gain their exaltation in heaven by having "their blood spilt upon the ground, that the smoke thereof might ascend to heaven as an offering for their sins."
+More clearly stated, the doctrine holds that capital punishment is required for offenses of murder.
+Mormon leaders stated that this practice was not yet "in full force," but the time was "not far distant" that Mormons would be sacrificed out of love to ensure their eternal reward.